microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/command/command.md

 ### Command Placement

 There are a set of well defined places in Visual Studio that commands can be placed.
-These placements are defined by the enum `Microsoft.VisualStudio.Extensibility.Commands.KnownCommandPlacement` and is passed into the constructor of the [Microsoft.VisualStudio.Extensibility.Commands.CommandAttribute](./../../api/Microsoft.VisualStudio.Extensibility.md/#commandattribute-type) on your class.
+These placements are defined by the enum `Microsoft.VisualStudio.Extensibility.Commands.CommandPlacement` and is passed into the constructor of the [Microsoft.VisualStudio.Extensibility.Commands.CommandAttribute](./../../api/Microsoft.VisualStudio.Extensibility.md/#commandattribute-type) on your class.
 The current set of supported placements are:

-- `KnownCommandPlacement.ToolsMenu` - The command will be placed in a group under the top level "Tools" menu in Visual Studio.
+- `CommandPlacement.ToolsMenu` - The command will be placed in a group under the top level "Tools" menu in Visual Studio.
-- `KnownCommandPlacement.ViewOtherWindowsMenu` - The command will be placed in a group under the top level "View" -> "Other Windows" menu in Visual Studio.
+- `CommandPlacement.ViewOtherWindowsMenu` - The command will be placed in a group under the top level "View" -> "Other Windows" menu in Visual Studio.
-- `KnownCommandPlacement.ExtensionsMenu` - The command will be placed in a group under the top level "Extensions" menu in Visual Studio.
+- `CommandPlacement.ExtensionsMenu` - The command will be placed in a group under the top level "Extensions" menu in Visual Studio.

 ### Adding an icon